Papaew/lovr-window/README.md

 		>

 ### Callbacks
-- `love.resize(width, height)` *Called when the window is resized, for example if the user resizes the window*
+- `love.resize(width, height)` *Called when the window is resized.*
+	> Right now because of missing functionality the callback will only be called when the window is resized programmatically.
+	>
 	###### Arguments
 	- **`number`**`width`
 		> New width of the window after resize.